Gyeom/API-Composition-Util/README.md

 - **ObjectCreator Interface:** Allows the creation of new objects based on a given template object.

-- **leftJoin Method:** This is the core functionality of MergeUtils.
+- **leftJoin Method:** This is the core functionality of API Composition Util.
 It facilitates the left join operation across different services.
 The method utilizes the Getter, Setter, JoinKeyGetter, and ObjectCreator interfaces to perform this task in a highly customizable manner.

-- **MultiKey Class:** This helper class allows MergeUtils to deal with multiple keys when performing the join.
+- **MultiKey Class:** This helper class allows API Composition Util to deal with multiple keys when performing the join.
 MultiKey uses the equals and hashCode methods to allow an efficient grouping of data based on multiple key fields.

 ## Usage